qmachine/qmachine/docs/http-api.rst

 ~~~~~~~~

 To set the value of an avar, a client must send the new value in a request by
 known box and known key.

-For the third route, no response data will be sent.
+No response data will be returned.

 Experimental